 The 80s and 90s brought us new organizational and religious staff.
 Marcia Goldman began her almost 25-year tenure as Executive Director in 1980; Cantor Elena Zarkh, originally from St. Petersburg, joined us in 1985, instituting unique musical Shabbat services and volunteer choirs and bands for children and adults.
 Rabbi Robert S. Leib journeyed from Cape Town, South Africa to join us in 1989.
 He has developed additional worship services for children, encouraged the expansion of our adult education programs, and supported the development of Beth Am as a Caring Community.
 In 2017, Rabbi Shoshanah Tornberg joined the clergy team, bringing expertise in Jewish education and spiritual leadership.

 The onset of the 21st century brought major changes to the Molish Sanctuary, with renovations making it fully accessible to all.
 In 2004, our Temple welcomed congregants from Temple Beth Torah who brought with them a history of more than 50 years of Reform Jewish tradition.
 Sherrie Turetsky directs the Temple Beth Torah School of Early Learning at Old York Road Temple-Beth Am, allowing us to finally realize the dream of having our own School of Early Learning.
-In 2005, Karen Kantor joined the professional staff as Executive Director, after having served the congregation in a variety of volunteer positions including President.

 Our newest chapel carries the Temple Beth Torah name, an integral part of The Evelyn and Ronald A. Krancer Center for Jewish Life, which was dedicated in 2008.
 Now more than 650 families strong, we offer an array of religious, cultural, educational and social programs to meet many needs.
 We are proud that we are an inclusive Congregation where individual differences are accommodated, accepted and appreciated, and where all members of our Synagogue Community participate together.
 Our congregation draws on a rich history as our story continues…